-- Question raised: Can art represent a spiritual world? - Finding higher realities.
-Kasimir Malevitch, Black Square (1915).
+- This is his Black Square (1915).
 Altered reality (e.g. Fauvism) and abstraction (e.g. Kasimir Malevitch, Wassily Kandinsky and Piet Mondrian), what is it trying to achieve?
 The first exhibition of British abstract art was held in England in 1935.
 The following year the more international Abstract and Concrete exhibition included work by Piet Mondrian, Joan Miró, Barbara Hepworth and Ben Nicholson.
 Hepworth, Nicholson and Gabo moved to the St. Ives group in Cornwall to continue their 'constructivist' work.
 Some link the prevalence of abstract art with the growing abstraction of social relations in an industrial society, others link it to the abstract power of money that reduces everything to exchange-value, others to the abstract nature of our increasingly bureaucratic society and Post-Jungians to the way in which scientific theories, such as quantum theory, disintegrate the apparent solidity of matter into abstract energy.
-Abstract expressionism, action painting and colour field painting.

-- Malevich was working in Russia at the time of the Russian Revolution and he and other artists wanted to discover a new form of art that was free from what he called 'the dead weight of the material world'.
-He rejected capitalist art, such as portraits of wealthy people and thought that art should represent the spiritual, higher realms. - The diagonal lines give a feeling of dynamism but what about the other part of the title, 'Suprematism'?
+Abstract expressionism, action painting and colour field painting. - The diagonal lines give a feeling of dynamism but what about the other part of the title, 'Suprematism'?
 It was an art movement founded by Malevich two years before he painted this work.
 He wrote, 'By Suprematism I mean the supremacy of pure feeling in creative art' rather than the visual depiction of objects.
 He created a type of language or grammar of abstract objects, such as triangles, squares and circles and he was reacting against both academic art and the utilitarian art that had come before [called Constructivism].
-This was the time of revolutions in Russia and Malevich wanted a complete break from the old world of bourgeois art and imagined a world of pure feeling where people would live in harmony with nature. - It was a revolutionary time in art.
+This was the time of revolutions in Russia and Malevich wanted a complete break from the old world of bourgeois art and imagined a world of pure feeling where people would live in harmony with nature.

+- It was a revolutionary time in art.
 Pablo Picasso and Georges Braque had developed Cubism in Paris a few years earlier and in Italy, the Futurists were excited by modernity as represented by mechanical power and speed.
 Malevich believed he had gone beyond both Cubism and Futurism by developing a world of pure abstraction.
 He believed only the cowardly base their art on the forms of nature and that reproducing little corners of nature was like a thief being enraptured by his leg irons.
 Malevich thought that 'pure painting' required the rejection of what he called 'bits of nature, Madonnas and shameless nudes'. - His most famous work was a white canvas which was largely occupied by a black square.
 This work was exhibited in the corner of the room, high up, in a position typical of religious icons in many Russian homes.
 The implication being that the works should be considered as the secular equivalent of a religious icon-worthy of meditative contemplation. - This form of abstract art did not last long in Russia as by the mid-1920s Stalin had taken absolute control and abstract art was denounced as bourgeoisie.
 Artists had to produce art that glorified Russian history and its working-class heroes (see example).
 The style was called Socialist Realism.